-The Amazon instant book preview is a fantastic free Kindle book promotion tool to encourage fast ebook preview reading.
+The Amazon instant book preview widget is a fantastic free Kindle book promotion tool to encourage fast ebook preview reading.
 But it’s not so obvious to find.

 Then more clicks to get through to the Look Inside feature on your Amazon book page.
 That’s if they bother to click the cover on Amazon to find the Look Inside preview read.